 ❀ Highly Recommend

 Flashfall by Jenny Moyer is a survival story about mining and contains a clever and brave main character.
 The world is absolutely incredible and so believable.
-I would definitely recommend this book to everyone!
+I would definitely recommend this adventure book to everyone!

 DREAM CAST: Flashfall by Jenny Moyer